architectPhilemon/se-assignment-day-4-software-project-management-architectPhilemon/README.md

   •Ensures efficient resource usage.
 These problems are significant to the target audience because they directly impact the success and efficiency of software projects, leading to higher client satisfaction, better market positioning, and optimized use of resources.
 ## 9. How can clearly defining the problem help in developing a more effective software solution?

+•Enhancing communication and collaboration by providing a clear reference point for discussions and decisions.
+•Enabling better risk management by identifying potential challenges early.
+•Facilitating accurate requirement gathering, leading to a solution that directly addresses user needs.
+•Providing a focused direction for the development team, preventing wasted effort on irrelevant features.
+•Ensuring a common understanding among stakeholders about the issue at hand.
 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?
 ## 11. What are the main features or functionalities that make your software stand out?
 ## 12. What data is available regarding the market size and growth potential for your software?